The Edit · Founder Insights

 There are two paradoxes here, and they compound.

 The accuracy paradox.
 The people who can produce a clean VO2 max reading are people who are already trained, have been to physiological volitional failure before, and recognise when they are at sub-maximum effort.
-The people most likely to want the test (sedentary executives 45 to 65 listening to longevity podcasts) are the people least likely to meet the criteria for a true maximum reading.
+The people most likely to want the test (sedentary executives from their 40s onward listening to longevity podcasts) are the people least likely to meet the criteria for a true maximum reading.
 They quit at perceived exertion 17 to 18 on the Borg scale, look at the printout that says VO2 max equals 28 mL/kg/min, and walk out thinking they now have a reliable number.
 They do not.
 They have a number that says they stopped at 28 mL/kg/min.
 The true ceiling could be 35.

 Put together: the test that costs SGD 500 and requires a defibrillator in the room produces a number that may be 20 percent below the true value for the typical untrained Singapore executive who wants it.
-You can pay SGD 500 to be told the wrong number, or you can do a sub-maximal estimate that costs SGD 0 and gets you to within 10 to 15 percent of the truth.
+You can pay SGD 500 to be told the wrong number, or you can do a sub-maximal estimate that costs far less and gets you to within 10 to 15 percent of the truth.

 The question is not what your VO2 max is.
 The question is whether it is improving.